310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Heheh, that sounds similar to Taichou-dono.
+Fufu, that sounds similar to Taichou-dono.

-He always takes good care of us and leads us, so that we never fail.
+He always takes good care of us and leads us, so that we never make mistakes.

 But it is as Akehoshi-dono said; we cannot keep letting Taichou-dono carry us.

-We have to grow up, and walk on our own two feet.
+Otherwise, we'll never build the leg strength to walk on our own two feet.

 That is why… I am glad that we got scolded.
 {% endbubble %}

 {% bubble Mao %}
-Sengoku… You're such a good kid!
+Sengoku… You're such a good boy!
 I want a little brother like you~♪
 {% endbubble %}

 {% bubble Shinobu %}
 Huh!?
-I-if that is your wish, then I will become “Isara Shinobu” for you!!
+I-If that is your wish, then I will become “Isara Shinobu” for you any time!
 {% endbubble %}

 {% bubble Subaru %}